Oklahoma Bus Accident Attorney

 Drivers who cut off buses, run red lights, or force evasive maneuvers that cause passenger injuries.

-A minor cannot file a lawsuit in Oklahoma.
-A parent or legal guardian files on the child's behalf as "next friend."
-In cases with significant injuries, the court may appoint an independent guardian ad litem to ensure the child's interests are fully represented — separate from the parents' own claims for medical expenses and lost wages.
+A child's lawsuit is brought through an adult representative, often a parent or legal guardian acting as "next friend."
+In cases with significant injuries, the court may appoint an independent guardian ad litem to protect the child's interests separately from any claim-specific parental interest, such as qualifying medical expenses or loss of the child's services.

 Oklahoma's Governmental Tort Claims Act (GTCA) limits the liability of government entities, including school districts and public transit authorities.
 Understanding these limitations is essential for evaluating any bus accident claim.